-Sunday 18.06.17 will be the second #YellowSunday — the Congolese people’s annual, one-day, mass-participation campaign which asks goodwill people across the globe, first, to wear something yellow in solidarity with Congolese women, their families, communities and country; second, to take a picture of their yellow outfit and upload it on social media using hashtag #YellowSunday to spread public awareness – and, for the first time this year, to donate £10; €10, $10 or whatever they can in aid of Congolese women living in conflict and post-conflict zones to train as nurses.
+Sunday 23 June 2019 is #YellowSunday — the Congolese people’s annual, one-day, mass-participation campaign which asks goodwill people across the globe, first, to wear something yellow in solidarity with Congolese women, their families, communities and country; second, to take a picture of their yellow outfit and upload it on social media using hashtag #YellowSunday to spread public awareness – and, for the first time this year, to donate £10; €10, $10 or whatever they can in aid of Congolese women living in conflict and post-conflict zones to train as nurses.

 In Congolese mythology, yellow symbolises wealth – and the greatest wealth Congo has is its women, the backbone Congolese society, whose suffering – over nearly 20 years of wars and conflicts that continue to consume Congo – seem to go unnoticed.
 By going yellow – or by encouraging others to go yellow – you are joining a community of campaigners and extraordinary people across the globe adding their voices to those of Congolese women calling for justice to protect their families and communities; opportunities to help improve their country’s ability to fight treatable diseases and to save millions lives each year, and gender equality to help Congo recover from injuries it has endured.

 - Who: You (and please do encourage your friends, families, partner, neighbours, university, church, workplace and community to go yellow too; we need to engage at last 100, 000 people to go yellow on #YellowSunday)